Spring 2021 Update

 Students who choose to file their USCIS application online must still complete the ISSS process first and be issued an updated I-20 from ISSS showing the recommendation for OPT.
 Students who submit the online application to USCIS without the new OPT I-20 may receive a denial from USCIS because the application is incomplete.

 F-1 students may be eligible for 12 months of Optional Practical Training (OPT) authorization, which allows international students to gain professional experience in the U.S. that is directly related to their field of study.
+Employment under OPT can be paid or unpaid.
 Please review the information below to learn more about OPT and the application process.
-OPT requires authorization from USCIS, and the average processing time for OPT applications is 3-5 months.
+OPT requires authorization from USCIS, and the average processing time for OPT applications is 3-6 months.
 ISSS encourages all students to apply for OPT as early as possible due to USCIS processing times.

 Pre-completion OPT (your OPT start date is before you graduate or before you are coursework complete):

 Pre-completion OPT is for off-campus employment during your academic program that is directly related to your major.
 You can apply as early as 90 days before your requested employment start date.
 If you do not know the exact date you will start working, you may choose the earliest date you hope to start working as your prospective start date and calculate your application timeline accordingly.
 Students may apply for part-time Pre-completion OPT (up to 20 hours/week) during the academic semester.
 Time used for part-time Pre-completion OPT will be counted at a half-time rate and deducted from your total 12 months of OPT eligibility.
 Students may apply for full-time Pre-completion OPT (more than 20 hours/week) only during breaks or if they have completed all coursework.